 Once you know what freshwater tackle and bait to buy and can locate the best bass fishing in rivers and the good spots on the river, it’s time to get your hook wet.
 The following are techniques that bass anglers looking to catch fish on rivers should incorporate to ensure they come back with a full stringer.

-1. Cast upstream
+Cast upstream

 In many cases casting upstream means that your lure or bait moves in conjunction with the current and other prey in the river’s ecosystem.
 The water flow will carry your bait downstream, past all the good spots previously referenced.
-If the bait is not drug directly into a fish’s hiding spot, some bass follows it into the current and chase it down.
+If the bait is not drug directly into a fish’s hiding spot, some bass follow it into the current and chase it down.

-2. Cast Downstream
+Cast Downstream

-Casting downstream means that your abatement work against the current, creating a disturbance that will alert bass to “struggling prey.”
+Casting downstream means that your abatement works against the current, creating a disturbance that will alert bass to “struggling prey.”
 Casting to the downstream side also means that the bait will be in the water longer than casting upstream, leaving it to hang in the water column a little longer.

-3. Work Cover
+Work Cover

 Whenever you hit a river to go bass fishing, one of the first things to do is locate cover.
-If a submerged structure creates a disturbance in the current, it’s a safe bet that bass lurks under it or just downstream.
-Whether it’s throwing under an overhanging tree, an undercut bank, or next to a submerged log, work cover.
+If a submerged structure creates a disturbance in the current, it’s a safe bet that bass lurks under it or just downstream whether it’s throwing under an overhanging tree, an undercut bank, or next to a submerged log, work cover.

-4. Distress
+Distress

-5. Boat
+Boat

 Boats provide a form of angling on the river unattainable by the shore.
 The mobility to navigate the parts of the river or creek unreachable by land is a benefit for sure, but the true beauty of a boat is its ability to work a shoreline.